John Rutter conducts Mozart’s Requiem

 David Stout Baritone

-Duncan Riddell First violin
+Duncan Riddell Violin

 The Bach Choir

 The safety of our audiences is of paramount importance.
 Government guidelines and safety measures are followed at all the venues in which the Royal Philharmonic Orchestra performs to ensure that you are able to enjoy the performance in a safe, comfortable environment.
 Find out more about venue guidance and safety measures below.

 Access: The main West Front Entrance is accessed by twenty-four steps (with a handrail available both sides).
 The South Churchyard Entrance is step-free, and is the recommended access for entry for wheelchair users and people who cannot negotiate the steps.